2,200 households better off in South Sudan

 Local farmers also raise cattle as a source of food and income.
 During drought there is a high mortality rate of these animals.
 Tribal conflicts are also common because of competition for grazing grounds and water sources.

 A community of learners

-"Together with the community, we are identifying viable 'cash for work' activities like the construction of water pans (traditional reservoirs for storing water during the dry seasons) to mitigate the impacts of the drought on animals," says Opio Peter Patrick, Oxfam's Food Security Officer in the
+"Together with the community, we are identifying viable 'cash for work' activities like the construction of water pans (traditional reservoirs for storing water during the dry seasons) to mitigate the impacts of the drought on animals," says Opio Peter Patrick, Oxfam's Food Security Officer in the area.

 According to Opio, an increase in food and income is very feasible with the proper training and close follow up with communities: